Data-Design-Dimension/real-estate-stats/README.md

 View repository as a GitHub Page at https://data-design-dimension.github.io/real-estate-stats/

-##Does the presence of local banks affect home mortgages?
+## Does the presence of local banks affect home mortgages?
+Under construction...

 There is a long history of financial institutions as actors in the de jure segregation of United States history.
 Read this article for a short primer on that background: https://www.smithsonianmag.com/history/how-federal-government-intentionally-racially-segregated-american-cities-180963494/